Traditional Mexican Hot Chocolate

 If you are in a hurry, say a guest arrives at your home and you need something yummy and fast.
 Try out this:

-Super Fast Mexican Hot Chocolate
+An Easy Mexican Hot Chocolate Recipe

 Pour two cups of milk along with the chocolate tablets into a blender with 1/2 teaspoon ground cinnamon.